x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 To create a mail flow rule in EAC, perform the following steps:

 > [!NOTE]
-> The below procedure is appicable for New and Classic EACs.
+> The below procedure is applicable for New and Classic EACs.

 1. In the EAC, navigate to **Mail flow** \> **Rules**.
 Click **New** ![Add Icon](../../media/ITPro_EAC_AddIcon.gif) and choose **Create a new rule...**.